Skip to content

 Prospect Medical Holdings Inc. acquired Crozer-Chester Medical Center in Upland, near Chester, in 2016.Read moreMonica Herndon / Staff Photographer

-Crozer Health could be getting a new owner after eight years in the hands of Prospect Medical Holdings Inc., a for-profit company based in Los Angeles.
+Efforts to find a new owner for the health system have not been successful.
+Crozer is currently owned by Prospect Medical Holdings Inc., a for-profit company based in Los Angeles.

 Crozer operates Crozer-Chester Medical Center in Upland, Taylor Hospital in Ridley Park, and outpatient centers in Broomall and Glen Mills.
 It also owns Springfield Hospital in Springfield Township and Delaware County Memorial Hospital in Drexel Hill, but neither offer acute inpatient services.